 More than just looking long and lean, having good posture is important for the health of your bones and joints.
 Proper alignment decreases undue wear and tear on the soft tissues, ligaments and cartilage that surround and protect your joints, especially your spine.
 Plus, if you are slouching you are smooshing (yep, that is the technical term) all your internal organs.
 It is bad for digestion; your stomach and intestines need plenty of space.

 Finding perfect posture is easy.
 First you want to think of balancing the bones on top of one another like a column starting with your feet on the floor, ending with your skull.
-I have a posture checklist for you, so

 Here's a posture checklist: